-Professor James Covington from the School of Engineering, University of Warwick is a leader in VOC biomarker research, with published works spanning a wide range of applications including cancer, infections, gastrointestinal conditions such as IBD, and neurological conditions including Alzheimer’s.
-His work has involved VOC sampling from feces, swabs, urine and breath, and he has worked closely with Owlstone and Owlstone Medical since the early days of our work on detection of clinically relevant biomarkers.
+In the first of a new series of in-depth interviews, we spoke to Professor James Covington from the School of Engineering, University of Warwick.
+James Covington is a leader in VOC biomarker research, with published works spanning a wide range of applications including cancer, infections, gastrointestinal conditions such as IBD, and neurological conditions including Alzheimer’s.
+His research has involved VOC sampling from feces, swabs, urine and breath, and he has worked closely with Owlstone and Owlstone Medical since the early days of our work on detection of clinically relevant biomarkers.

 As an expert with diverse experiences across the field, we asked Professor Covington for his views on how the field has changed and for his predictions of what lies ahead.